Only adults 21 years of age and older are permitted to purchase marijuana. You must present a valid ID to purchase.

 Yes!
-You can pay with a debit card.
+You can pay with a debit card using Treez Pay.

-No. Marijuana can be used only on private property in Arizona.
+No, in the state of Arizona, marijuana can be used only on private property.
 It remains illegal to use marijuana in public places such as bars, parks, restaurants, sidewalks, and all other open public spaces.
 However, possession in public is legal as long as it is not on any federal land (Grand Canyon, national parks or forests, etc.)

-No, what happens in AZ stays in AZ.
-All marijuana purchased in Arizona must be consumed within the state.
-Because it is still federally illegal, traveling with cannabis across state lines is 100% illegal regardless of where you are or where you are going (even if it is to a state with legalized recreational and/or medical marijuana)
+No, all marijuana purchased in Arizona must be consumed within the state of Arizona.
+Because it is still federally illegal, traveling with cannabis across state lines is 100% illegal regardless of where you are or where you are going (even if it is to a state with legalized recreational and/or medical marijuana).

 No!
 The Smart and Safe Act states that “driving, flying or boating while impaired to the slightest degree by marijuana remains illegal.”
 This includes the use of both medical and recreational cannabis.